DukeVG/Email-Client-Server-System/README.md

 Testing and Quality Assurance: Procedures and criteria for testing the system to guarantee its reliability and correctness

+# Visual Documentation
+To further aid understanding and implementation, the project includes visual documentation with images.
+These images provide graphical representations of system architecture, workflow diagrams, and user interface mock-ups.
+You can explore the visual documentation in the images directory.

 # Getting Started
 To get started with the Email Client-Server System, follow the steps outlined in the Installation Guide.
 This guide will walk you through the setup process and help you configure the system to suit your needs.